 - “The ‘Made in Canada’ Solution to Greenhouse Gases and the Kyoto Protocol: the Clean Air Act Introduced”, EnviroNotes!, November 2006

-- Executive Member, Canadian Bar Association, National Environmental, Energy and Resources Law Section
+- Member-at-Large, Canadian Bar Association, National Environmental, Energy and Resources Law Section

 - Chair, Miller Thomson National Environmental Sustainability Committee